Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Insect Bites

-Insect bites cause local allergic reactions that are manifested by the appearance of small bumps or lumps on the surface of the skin.
+Insect bites cause swelling and local allergic reactions that are manifested by the appearance of small bumps or lumps on the surface of the skin.
 They are red, painful, or itchy.
 The most common insect bites are from mosquitoes, bees, wasps, ants, or spiders (although technically, spiders are not insects but arthropods).

 If your dog scratches the area intensely and often, they risk developing secondary skin infections, which may require antibiotic treatment.